open-telemetry/oteps/text/0156-columnar-encoding.md

 }

-// Represents a batch of OTel Arrow entities. message OtlpArrowPayload {
+// Represents a batch of OTel Arrow entities. message ArrowPayload {
-  // [mandatory] A unique id assigned to a sub-stream of the batch sharing the same schema, and dictionaries. string sub_stream_id = 1;
+  // [mandatory] A unique id assigned to a sub-stream of the batch sharing the
+  // same schema, and dictionaries. string sub_stream_id = 1;

   // [mandatory] Type of the OTel Arrow payload.
-  OtlpArrowPayloadType type = 2;
+  ArrowPayloadType type = 2;

   // [mandatory] Serialized Arrow Record Batch
   // For a description of the Arrow IPC format see:
   // https://arrow.apache.org/docs/format/Columnar.html#serialization-and-interprocess-communication-ipc
   bytes record = 3;
 }

 ```

 The `sub_stream_id` attribute is a unique identifier for a sub-stream of `BatchArrowRecords` sharing the same schema inside